Latawiec/OpenGL-Rendering/README.md

-# OpenGL Rendering
+# Rendering
 Hopefully someday it'll be a completed renderer!
-I just wanted to learn graphics programming.